realmcu/HoneyGUI/doc/en/get-started/index.md

 After installing the `MinGW-w64` toolchain and `scons` library, you can launch the application in two ways: stratup by CMD or startup by GUI.

 ### Startup by CMD
-Open a CMD window in the `HoneyGUI` folder, and then run the following command to start the application.
+Open a CMD window in the `HoneyGUI` or `gui` folder, and then run the following command to start the application.

 ```shell
 > cd win32_sim